rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 ### Container

-An Inventory record that models all manner of physical containers in the labatory, from freezers to well-plates.
+An Inventory record that models all manner of physical containers in the laboratory, from freezers to well-plates.
 It can also be used to model logical groupings of items that exist in the same physical location, or items that have not yet been placed in such a location.